-Recognizing that trade is an essential catalyst for development, the establishment of modern, efficient and secure transportation infrastructure is essential for economic growth.
-Many USTDA activities in the transportation sector support the development of closer commercial relations under U.S. trade agreements and the adoption of international security standards.
+Transportation is a critical sector, as it links people and, even more importantly, drives trade, investment and economic growth.
+USTDA and our partners understand that investment in transportation infrastructure development means broader growth across the global economy.
+USTDA activities in the transportation sector support the development of higher capacity aviation, rail, port and highway systems, improved safety management, and the adoption of international safety and security standards.
 In carrying out its mission, USTDA funds various forms of technical assistance, early investment analysis, training, reverse trade missions and business workshops that support the development of a modern infrastructure and a fair and open trading environment.

 Below is an illustrative list of USTDA-supported activities in this sector:

 The U.S.-China Aviation Cooperation Program (ACP) is designed to promote technical, policy and commercial cooperation between the U.S. and Chinese aviation sectors.
 USTDA support is frequently matched by additional support from ACP's 50+ U.S. private sector members and four public members, including the U.S. Federal Aviation Administration and the Civil Aviation Administration of China.
 Recent export successes include the sale of rescue and emergency management helicopters as part of China's response to recent natural calamities.
 Since 2004, ACP members have reported over $6 billion in U.S. exports to China.